Preface: I am going to use “male” and “female” in the sense of genetic traits based on XY and XX chromosomes, but using the gendered words.

 In light of the new Gillette ad that addresses “toxic masculinity” which I am not super going to go into but as a mother of a young boy this did make a tear or two form.

-But do we really need products that are for men or women? the answer is pretty much no.
+But do we really need products that are for men or women?
+The answer is pretty much no.

 Skin is skin